chinarjoshi/runoff-election/README.md

 ### Prerequisites

-The prerequisite frameworks and libraries are dash, plotly, and pandas.
+The Flask framework and SQLite3 RDBMS must be installed as a prerequisite.
 * pip
   ```sh
   pip install requirements.txt